Write data to BigQuery from Google Analytics 4

 Don’t forget to click the Submit button.

-3. Create or login to the Google Cloud Platform web console.
+2. Create or log in to the Google Cloud Platform web console.

-5. Add account → Click Next → Select Roles BigQuery Data Editor role for BigQuery access or the Cloud Datastore User role for Firestore.
+4. Add account → Click Create and continue → Select Roles - BigQuery Data Editor role for BigQuery access or the Cloud Datastore User role for Firestore.

 If you want to use Google Service Account only for BigQuery, choose only the BigQuery Data Editor role.
 The same for Firestore.

-6. Create private key → Select JSON → select Create → JSON will be downloaded to your computer.
+5. Click on your new service account → open the Keys tab → click Add key Create new key → Select JSON → select Create → JSON will be downloaded to your computer.

-7. Open your stape.io account → open sGTM container → open Power-ups tab → Click on Google Service account → Upload JSON file that you’ve downloaded from Google Cloud → Click Save.
+6. Open your Stape account → open sGTM container → open Power-ups tab → Click on Google Service account → Upload JSON file that you’ve downloaded from Google Cloud → Click Save.

-8. Download Write to BigQuery on GitHub or find it in the Template Gallery → Open templates sections in the server Google Tag Manager container → Click New.
+7. Find Write to BigQuery in the Template Gallery and add it: open templates sections in the server Google Tag Manager container → Click Search Gallery.

 • All Event Data - if you select this option, this tag will try to write all event data that the responsible client creates to BigQuery.
 Only those event-keys that also exist in the schema of the target table will be accepted by BigQuery.
 All other event-keys will be discarded.